Movie Theater Employee

 I'm 17 and i'm planning on going to the rocky horror show on halloween.
 I bought my ticket and my friends got their parents to buy them. they're all 16, will we be able to get in since I have my permit showing that i'm 17?

-Asked by claudia about 12 years ago
+Asked by claudia over 12 years ago

 You are able to go in so long as you have a picture ID proving you're 17.
 Your friends, however, cannot go in unless someone OVER 18 is with them.
 Unfornately, you cannot be that "adult."